magomimmo/modern-cljs/doc/tutorial-22.md

                     "" (convert #{}))))))
 ```

-As an expected return value we chosen to have only a *string* or
+As expected return values we chosen to have only a *string* or
 `nil`.
-The only case in which we expect the `convert` function returns
+The only case in which we expect the `convert` function to
-`nil` is when the input value is `nil` as well.
+return `nil` is when the input value is `nil` as well.

 #### Light the fire

 Aren't you curious about the unit testing results?
 But wait a minute.

-I suggest you to adopt an effective workflow, otherwise you'll get
+I suggest to adopt an effective workflow, otherwise you'll get crazy
-crazy in restarting again and again everything each time you modify a
+in restarting again and again everything each time you modify a unit
-unit test in the `syntax_test.cljx` file.
+test in the `syntax_test.cljx` file.

-Following is my personal workflow, when I want to be agnostic about
+Following is my personal workflow (when I want to be agnostic about
-the editor/IDE adoped by me for CLJ/CLJS programming.
+the editor/IDE adopted by me for CLJ/CLJS programming).

 > NOTE 3: In a next tutorial we're going to introduce a more advanced
-> workflow based on the [My Clojure Workflow, reloaded][] by
+> workflow based on the [My Clojure Workflow, reloaded][15] by
-> [Stuart Sierra][].
+> [Stuart Sierra][16].

-As said the interaction between `cljsbuild` and `cljx` is still under
+As said, the interaction between `cljsbuild` and `cljx` is still under
 investigation, because there are few things not working as
 expected.
+While waiting for the bug to be fixed, those bad
-Finally, take your time.
-The complete workflow, depending
+interactions slow down our workflow.
+So, take your time.

+The complete workflow, depending from the resources of your
-from the resources of your development computer, can take minutes,
+development computer, can take minutes, because we defined three
-because we defined three testing builds and they are all recompiled
+testing builds and they are all recompiled each time you change a unit
-each time you change a unit test in the `syntax.cljx` source file.
+test in the `syntax.cljx` source file.

-> NOTE 4: If you are in hurry I suggest you to comment out the `simple`,
+> NOTE 4: If you are in hurry I suggest you to comment out the
-> the `advanced` builds and the corresponding test commands from the
+> `simple`, the `advanced` builds and the corresponding test commands
-> `:dev` profile.
-When you have done with the unit tests and the almost
+> from the `:dev` profile.
+When you have done with the unit tests and
-> unavoidable bugs fixing and eventual code refactoring, you can
-> uncomment them back.
+> the almost you can uncomment them back.

 * In *Terminal 1*: issue the `lein do clean, cljx auto` command.
 It
   will clean everything and write the `clj` and `cljs` files each time